majoarteaga/majoarteaga.github.io/_pages/research.md

         <li><a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4713016">International Climate News</a> (with Riccardo Colacito, Max Croce, and Biao Yang)</li>
     </ul>
     <p>Visit our webpage <a href="https://sites.google.com/view/internationalclimatenews/home">here</a>!</p>
     <p><strong>Abstract:</strong> We develop novel high-frequency indices that measure climate attention, covering a wide range of both developed and emerging economies.
-This is achieved by analyzing the text of nearly 24 million tweets published by leading national newspapers on Twitter during the period from 2014 to 2022.
+This is achieved by analyzing the text of over 23 million tweets published by leading national newspapers on Twitter during the period from 2014 to 2022.
 Our findings reveal that a country experiencing more severe climate news shocks tends to see both an inflow of capital and an appreciation of its currency.
-These outcomes align with the expectations of a risk-sharing model in which investors price climate news shocks and engage in the trade of both consumption and investment goods.</p>
+In addition, brown stocks in highly exposed countries experience large and persistent negative returns after a global climate news shock.
+These outcomes align with the predictions of a risk-sharing model in which investors price climate news shocks and trade consumption and investment goods in global markets.</p>
 </div>

+Publications
 <div class="text-column">
     <ul>
         <li><a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3560347">When the Markets Get CO.V.I.D.: COntagion, Viruses, and Information Diffusion</a> (with Max Croce, Paolo Farroni and Isabella Wolfskeil) forthcoming in the <em>Journal of Financial Economics</em></li>